OpenSourceEconomics/econ-project-templates/docs/source/faq.rst

   $ code ~/.cookiecutter_replay/econ-project-templates-0.5.1.json

-..
-  comment:: Do I type this no matter what the error message says?

 If you are not using VS Code as your editor of choice, adjust the line accordingly.

-..
-  comment:: How do I adjust?

 This command should open your editor and show you a json file containing your answers to the previously filled out dialogue.
 You can fix your faulty settings in this file.
 If